stacks-network/docs/docs/stacks-academy/bns.md

     have to figure out some other mechanism to resolve ambiguities.
 In Git's case, the user has to manually intervene.

 - In PGP, names are key IDs.
-They are are globally unique and cryptographically owned, but not human-readable.
+They are globally unique and cryptographically owned, but not human-readable.
 PGP key IDs are derived from the keys they reference.
   - **Problem**: These names are difficult for most users to remember since they do not carry semantic information relating to their use in the system.